long1eu/SpaceTabLayout/readme.md

 #Synopsis
 This is a custom implementation of a RelativeLayout that you can use along with a ViewPager to navigate between fragments.
-You can use this library if you have 3 tab(icon + text) or you can use it with 4 or 5 tab(icon only).
+You can use this library if you have 3 tab(icon + text) {or you can use it with 4 or 5 tab(icon only) comming soon}.

 ![alt text](/readmeSource/gif.gif "Logo Title Text 1")